Lewis Teague: Director

 Teague said Corman had offered Teague the job of directing a John Sayles script, Battle Beyond the Stars, but that project was postponed (it was later made with another director).
 Corman then offered Teague another Sayles script, The Lady in Red (1979).
 He later said, "I was very lucky that that happened because it gave me a chance to do what I can do well, which is just sort of a gangster action film with really people in it and not have to deal with special effects and stuff."

 Lady in Red starred Robert Conrad, who got Teague a job directing an episode of the TV series A Man Called Sloane.
 He also did episodes of Vega$ and Barnaby Jones and was the Second-Unit Director on Samuel Fuller's World War II movie, The Big Red One (1980).

 Teague's second feature as sole credit was Alligator (1980).
-He persuaded the produced to allow the script to be rewritten by John Sayles.
+He persuaded the producer to allow the script to be rewritten by John Sayles.
 He did an episode of Riker then helmed the vigilante film Fighting Back (1982) for Dino de Laurentiis.

 Teague was called in at the last minute to do a Stephen King adaptation, Cujo (1983), after original director Peter Medak left the project.
 Teague had been recommended by King, who admired Alligator.
 He said "I wanted to tell a good story about something meaningful, and I knew the success would depend on whether I could make it scary.
 I studied films that I found very scary or that I knew were very effective when they had been shown to an audience to extract whatever principles filmmakers used in those films to get their audiences to jump, and somehow make that work."
 Teague later said he regarded Cujo his best film.

 Teague was going to direct the film of Clan of the Cave Bear from a script by Sayles but left the project after a dispute with the producers.
 He accepted an offer from De Laurentiis to make another King script, Cat's Eye (1985).
 Stephen King called Teague "the most unsung film director in America.
 You never hear his name brought up at parties...He has absolutely no shame and no moral sense.
 He just wants to go get ya, and I relate to that!"
 Teague, in turn, said of Sayles and King that "Both Stephen and John have wit, humor, and incredible imaginations.
 They're similar in a lot of ways- both prolific, intelligent people who don't care a great deal about material things."